neelriyer/neelriyer.github.io/_posts/2020-07-19-Detectron2-Web-App-gcloud.md

 	return result_img
 ```

-After this we can finally deploy to google cloud without any OOM issues.
+After this we can finally deploy on most cloud platforms without any OOM issues.

-# Deploying to Google Cloud (bug free)
+# Deployment on Google Cloud

-It turns out detectron2 just takes up too much room for heroku.
-That leaves us with AWS and google cloud.
-Cause I'm pretty poor - I'm going to be using the option that is free or very close to free.

 There are [various hacks](https://medium.com/@jaychapel/4-ways-to-get-google-cloud-credits-c4b7256ff862) to get promotional credits for Google Cloud.
 So I'm going to be using their services for this tutorial.
 The plan is that everything that I will do on google cloud will be covered by those free credits :).

 The details of how to do this are included in google cloud's [documentation](https://cloud.google.com/run/docs/quickstarts/build-and-deploy).
 I'll be mainly following their docs.

-# Deployment

 I created a [project](https://cloud.google.com/resource-manager/docs/creating-managing-projects) on google cloud and finally got the deployment to work.
 The google cloud docs are pretty well written - but I still ran into errors.
 I found [this repo](https://github.com/npatta01/web-deep-learning-classifier/) to be very helpful.
-It basically implements exactly what we need to do on google cloud.

 As usual I created a shell script to implement exactly what we need to do in terminal.